Noel Alumit: Acting credits

 As an actor, Alumit's film and TV credits include Beverly Hills, 90210, The Young and the Restless, and Red Surf.
 He has performed in many Los Angeles productions, including the world premiere of Chay Yew's A Language of Their Own (LA Weekly Theater Award for Ensemble Performance) and Michael Kearns' Who's Afraid of Edward Albee.

+He can be seen in Alliance (Rad Love Productions) and the forthcoming Pearls Lost directed by Rebecca Ocampo.

 Honors

 Alumit received an Emerging Voices Fellowship from PEN Center USA West and a Community Access Scholarship to UCLA's Writers Extension, studying fiction and the personal essay form.

 He was awarded the Jim Duggins Outstanding Mid-Career Novelists' Prize by the Saints and Sinners Literary Festival in 2010.

 He was appointed to the California Commission on Asian and Pacific Islander American Affairs in 2012.